MBA Success Stories: P C MustafaRahul Singh

 Also, when you fail your grades in the 6th standard, you don’t usually end up as a student of the Indian Institute of Bangalore.

 Well, P.C.Mustafa isn’t your usual person.
 He is the CEO of a ₹ 100 crore company.
 And the journey from a standard six failure to a CEO wasn’t a short one.

 Born in the small village of Wayanad, Kerela, Mustafa lived with his parents and his three little sisters.
 His father wasn’t educated much and worked as a coolie, earning daily wages.
-When Mustafa failed in Class 6, his father asked him to join him in his job, as a wage worker.
-However, Mustafa loved mathematics and his maths teacher from school, was aware of this fact.
+When Mustafa failed in Class 6, his father asked him to join him in his job, like a wage worker.
+However, Mustafa loved mathematics and his maths teacher from school was aware of this fact.
 Mustafa’s teacher convinced his father to allow him to continue his studies.

 In Grade 7, Mustafa topped his class much to everyone’s astonishment.
 And after that day, there was no looking back.

 Mustafa secured the 1st rank in his school, in Class 10.

 That was a huge milestone for someone coming from such a humble background.
 Mustafa then decided to study at Junior College.
 However, there were no colleges in his village.
 Here was a boy who has never stepped out of his village, looking to pursue education outside it.
 Needless to say, he made it.
 He secured admission at Farooq College, which was in the city of Kozhikode, outside of his village, and stayed in a hostel, even traveling to four different hostels for his charity-sponsored meals.
 Being weak in English and Hindi, he took the help of his friend in translating different lectures into notes.
 He scored good marks and went on to write the entrance test for Engineering.